ItsiCodes/ItsiCodes/README.md

-# 💫 About Me:
+# About Me:
-🔭 I’m currently working on 100 Days of Code: Day 11/100<br>🌱 I’m learning Python, C and C++<br>💬 I’m a licensed FPV Pilot and experienced in soldering<br>👨🏻‍🎓 I’m studying Computer Science at FAU Erlangen Nuremberg<br>💻 I have experience with Davinci Resolve<br>👾 If you have any questions add me on Discord: Unduenn
+- I’m currently working on 100 Days of Code: Day 11/100<br>- I’m learning Python, C and C++<br>- I’m a licensed FPV Pilot and experienced in soldering<br>- I’m studying Computer Science at FAU Erlangen Nuremberg<br>- I have experience with Davinci Resolve<br>- If you have any questions add me on Discord: Unduenn

 ## 🌐 Socials: